Fah4d/TwitterScraper/README.md

 ## Usage
-Threads ( 1 - 3 ) as good for 5000 users or less
+Threads from 2 to 4 are suitable for 5,000 users or less

+### Remax Alghamdi .